First thing’s first: is it possible to live off dividends?

 I mean, don’t get me wrong…. it’s by no means easy.

-But it’s definitely within your reach, as long as you are able to live relatively frugally, invest well and remain patient.
+But it’s definitely within your reach, as long as you are able to live relatively frugally, invest in Motley Fool Picks, and remain patient.

 While personal finance is outside the scope of this article, investing psychology and techniques are very much what I can teach you. 😉